kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% prism javascript %}
 var getArticleInfo = new getXHR();
 {% endprism %}
-Treat the `getXHR()` function as a constructor function and create a new instance of it with a variable called `getArticleInfo`.
-Again, `getXHR()` lets us use `XMLHttpRequest()` in a cross-browser compatible way.
+Create a new instance of the `getXHR()` function and store it in a variable called `getArticleInfo`.
+Again, `getXHR()` lets us use `XMLHttpRequest` in a cross-browser compatible way.

 {% prism javascript %}
 getArticleInfo.onreadystatechange = loadText;
 getArticleInfo.open("GET", "articleName.txt");
 getArticleInfo.send();
 {% endprism %}
-For now, `getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but our code will make sure that only happens when the state is set to `4`.
+`getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that this only happens when the state is set to `4`.

+The `open()` method is one of the most important methods of the XHR object and an AJAX application overall.
+This is because __the `open` method is the where we tell are code what data needs to downloaded__.

-`getArticleInfo.open()` describes the data request.
+In this example, `getArticleInfo.open()` describes the data request.
 The first parameter is `GET` and it tells the server we want to "get" something from the server.

 The second `getArticleInfo.open()` parameter is the file name of the data we're requesting.
 In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the article.